AmaanSingh/React-Web-App-Jar/README.md

-#Jar
+# Jar

 Full Stack React web app with auth and database.
-Using other libraries as tailwind css, shadcn/ui, Tanstack-query, and Appwrite.
+Using other libraries including Tailwind css, shadcn/ui, Tanstack-query, and Appwrite.